What is an abdominal ultrasound?

-Fasting before an abdominal ultrasound may be necessary, as having an empty or full stomach or bladder may lead to blurry ultrasound images.
-Consult your instructions or radiologist to find out if fasting is required prior to your procedure.
+Fasting before an abdominal ultrasound may be necessary, as having a full stomach may lead to blurry ultrasound images or affect the appearance of certain organs.
+Contact the clinic to find out if fasting is required prior to your procedure.

 What will happen during my ultrasound exam?